What we do

 We have partnerships with national and international agencies and are involved in a range of international projects, funded by UK research councils, governments, charities and international funding bodies.

-We host the Centre for Excellence for Looked After Children in Scotland (CELCIS), the national centre funded by the Scottish Government.
+We host the Centre for Excellence for Children’s Care and Protection (CELCIS), the national centre funded by the Scottish Government.
 The centre assists local, national and international agencies in improving the lives of looked after children and enhancing research, knowledge and practice.

 The school is also home to the Centre for Youth and Criminal Justice (CYCJ) - Scotland's national youth justice centre.
 CYCJ is funded by the Scottish Government and supports improvement in youth justice, contributing to the realisation of better lives for individuals and communities.